 Our clients wanted white walls and a sunny bright aesthetic.
 They loved the idea of contrast, so we used dark hardwood floors to bring depth.
 The drapes were huge bore, with a lot of extra fabric.
 We used stationary panels layered with a woven shade, using a layered look that makes it feel coastal.
 The tongue in groove detail in the ceiling beams make the space feel grande.

 The charcoal sofa and indigo vintage artwork in the sitting room are dark contrasts that bring depth, so we complimented these by using monochromatic natural tones on the dining room.

-We needed to make a statement, so we grounded the table with a blue vase.
+We needed to make a statement, so we grounded the table with a large vase.
 The blue color is bold, but natural, and it serves as the perfect home for these grand branches.

 Woven textures and wood tones keep it feeling lively, so we used chunky, wrapped dining chairs at the head of the table and used the Anders Chair for the rest of the seating.
 The natural wood and woven rope play off each other, making the space feel coastal and textured.
 An indoor/outdoor rug is durable, and keeps the formal space feeling casual.

 *Please note the dining table featured in this space is a custom 9 foot Benu Dining table and the overall dimensions differ.
 This custom size is not available on our site and cannot be reproduced.